Cartoon illustration of a woman with pink hair writing in a notebook at a desk, using ADHD productivity hacks

 Watercolor illustration of a young woman with short pink hair using printable planner pages at a colorful desk with sticky notes and highlighters, representing ADHD printables on HyperFocus Pocus.

-Visit the HyperFocus Tools page for ADHD-friendly downloads like:
+Visit the HyperFocus Tools page for focus tools for ADHD for download or print like:

 • Brain dump sheets